Charlie's Angels: Syndication

 The show was first syndicated on local stations such as KTLA in Los Angeles and WNEW in New York in September 1981, and later on TNT, TV Land, Cloo, ION, Cozi TV, MeTV and getTV.
 As of 2025, all five seasons can be purchased in the USA on iTunes and Amazon Prime Video.
 As of 2009, the series is still available for syndication to local television stations in the United States.
-As of 2021, the show has aired in the U.S. on digital broadcast television networks Cozi TV and getTV and the streaming services Crackle, IMDb TV, The Roku Channel and Tubi.
+As of 2026, the show has aired in the U.S. on digital broadcast television networks Cozi TV and getTV and the streaming services Crackle, Amazon Prime Video, Plex, The Roku Channel and Tubi as well as the ActionCore and Classic TV Rewind YouTube channels (managed by Sony Pictures Television).

 Other versions

 The series spawned a franchise with a film series which is a continuation of the story with new generations of Angels.
 It has also inspired many remakes and reinterpretations throughout the years and in different countries.
 It has also been featured in various other media.